The sacking of a young worker on 20 August 1976 escalated into a defining industrial conflict of the late 1970s.

 Divining disaster at Aberfan and beyond, in subjects from nocebos to lost cosmonauts.

-Rude words are a constant, but their ability to cause offence is in flux.
-Historians should know their flim-flam from their fiddle-faddle.
+Swear words are a constant, but their ability to cause offence is in flux.
+In the 1600s, today's obscenities were mundane.